Resonance between planar self-affine measures: Introduction

-The machinery of Hochman-Shmerkin \cite{HochmanShmerkin2012} asserts that $\dim(\mu*\nu)$ is at least the average of finite-scale entropies of magnifications of $\mu$ and $\nu$.
-With this machinery, the cases i) and ii) above are very simple in principle.
 Indeed, magnifying both $\mu$ and $\nu$ along the ``cylinder ellipses'' $\varphi_{i_1} \circ \cdots \circ \varphi_{i_n}(B(0,1))$ and $\psi_{j_1} \circ\cdots \circ \psi_{j_n}(B(0,1))$, on the limit they both resemble orthogonal projections of the original measures, by the hyperbolicity assumption.
-As such, they will have entropy close to either $1$ in the case i), or $\dim\mu$ and $\dim\nu$ in the case ii), by the strong projection theorem for self-affine measures \cite[Theorem 7.1]{BaranyHochmanRapaport2019}, due to Bárány, Hochman and Rapaport.
-Since the ellipses on which the magnifications are supported on have major axes pointing in different directions by the irreducibility assumption, their convolution has a product-like structure on the plane and thus has entropy close to $\min \lbrace 2,\dim\mu+\dim\nu\rbrace$.
+Relying on the exponential separation condition and the strong projection theorem for self-affine measures \cite[Theorem 1.3]{BaranyHochmanRapaport2019} due to Bárány, Hochman and Rapaport, these magnifications will have entropy close to $\min\lbrace 1,\dim\mu\rbrace$ and $\min\lbrace 1,\dim\nu\rbrace$, respectively.
+Since the irreducibility assumption ensures that the ellipses on which the magnifications are supported on have major semi-axes pointing in different directions, their convolution has a product-like structure on the plane and thus has entropy close to $\min \lbrace 1,\dim\mu\rbrace + \min\lbrace 1,\dim\nu\rbrace$.
+This essentially concludes the proof of Theorem \ref{theorem-main-2}.